Topech/dotlink/README.md

 You can use dotlink to link whole directories as well (for example `~/.config/i3/`) so that all changes within that directory are present in the dotfile repo.

 ## Linkmap
 The heart of the program is the linkmap file.
 This is a repo-specific configuration file that dictates where each dotfile is to be linked (it's target directory).
 This is to be placed in a traditional dotfile repo.
 Currently this file must be named lm.json but this should be fixed soon.
+There is a template linkmap appropriately named `template.linkmap` that you can check out if you feel liek writing it yourself instead of using the add command.

+Note that the link map will expand '~' so that your dotfiles can be exported between users.
 ## Program Flags
 ```
 optional arguments: